55Vishal/Python/README.md

 What I Learned
-Variables: How to store different types of data Input/Output: Getting user input and displaying results String Formatting: Using f-strings to create nice output Error Handling: Basic validation for user input
+Variables: How to store different types of data Input/Output: Getting user input and displaying results.
+String Formatting: Using f-strings to create nice output Error Handling: Basic validation for user input
 How to Run This Program